How to predict growth areas and risks in a marketing plan based on data

 What tasks does the OWOX BI marketing analyst handle?

-During a meeting at the beginning of each month, the manager asks the marketing director: «Why hasn’t the plan been fulfilled?» Which region or advertising channel did we have? " And hears in response: «I do not know yet.
+During a meeting at the beginning of each month, the manager asks the marketing director: «Why hasn’t it been fulfilled?» Which region or advertising channel did we have? " And hears in response: «I do not know yet.
 I need a couple of days — I’ll see, come back and tell. » Common situation?

 If you find out in advance that the marketing team falls short in a category or region, you can fix your marketing strategy quickly and improve the results.
 In order for our clients to have such an opportunity, we take their data and build a forecasting model in the horizon up to a year.
 Here the forecast is compared with the plan.

 3. Finds growth areas and risks for the next month.